Harold Winch: Biography

 Winch stepped down as party leader, and entered federal politics.
 He was elected to the House of Commons of Canada in the 1953 federal election as the Member of Parliament for Vancouver East.

 Winch survived the 1958 federal election that almost wiped the CCF out, and remained with the party as it transformed into the New Democratic Party in 1961.
 After winning seven successive elections as an MP, he retired from the House of Commons at the 1972 federal election.

-Harold Winch's father, Ernest Edward Winch was also a CCF MLA from 1933 until his death in 1957.
+Harold Winch's father, Ernest Edward Winch, was a CCF MLA from 1933 until his death in 1957.